 These questions will be further developed and partially answered in a forthcoming book Maitland, C. F. (Ed.)
 Digital Lifeline?
 ICTs for Refugees and the Displaced (MIT Press, under contract, expected publication date spring 2018)

-Our most recent project al Osool examines whether and how camp-based refugee communities might use technology to foster greater resiliency and self-governance.
-Together with Karen Fisher of the UW iSchool and Brian Tomaszewski of RIT, we are engaging in interdisciplinary research in cooperation with UNHCR and IRD.
-The project kick-off meeting was held in March 2016 and will be continuing throughout the year.
+This most recent project builds upon our former project al Osool, which was conducted at Za’atari camp in Jordan.
+That project examined whether and how camp-based refugee communities might use technology to foster greater resiliency and self-governance.
+Together with Karen Fisher of the UW iSchool and Brian Tomaszewski of RIT, we engaged in interdisciplinary research in cooperation with UNHCR and IRD.
+The project kick-off meeting was held in March 2016, data were collected in the spring and summer, and results presented in November of that year.

 See my ICTs & Refugees page for more information.
 This work has been supported by NSF and UNHCR.

 Native American communities remain the least connected segment of American society.
 Yet, continued build out of networks and adoption of a variety of applications are extending the reach of ICTs into tribal lives.
 In this project, we examine the emergent processes that result from network upgrades.
 Our collaborators are deploying innovative white spaces technologies, and our complementary analyses develop knowledge of ways in which a tribal ISP and its customers adapt to the innovation.
 For the ISP, new technologies mean new management systems, contributing to fragmentation in network management in administration.
 How do they cope?
-Also, while for some these are a first broadband connection, for others they may be an upgrade.
-For those who had older versions of broadband access, how did they manage with slow speeds?
-What do the new connections bring?
-How are the experiences of ‘new’ and ‘new to me’ customers different?
+Given the complexity of white spaces technology, what behaviors associated with ‘technological mediation’ are observed?
+Where along the supply chain and between providers of equipment, database services and networks are these behaviors observed?
+To what effect?

 See our TribalNet page for more information.
 This research is funded by the National Science Foundation.